catppuccin/cosmic-desktop/README.md

                         The accent color to use for the theme.
   --bg-alpha [background alpha], -b [background alpha]
                         The alpha value of the background color.
-  --frosted frosted effect, -f frosted effect
-                        Whether to use frosted glass effect for the theme.
   --outer-gap [outer gap size], -o [outer gap size]
                         The size of the outer gap.
   --inner-gap [inner gap size], -i [inner gap size]